-The prom is held in the spring and is sponsored by the Ashley Junior Class.
+The prom is held in the spring and is sponsored by Wishek.
 Ashley students in grades 9 - 12 and their dates are welcome to attend.
 Dates need to be in at least the ninth grade and under the age 21 to attend prom.
+High school students will be asked to fundraise for after prom prizes.